 Welcome to the Texas A&M School of Public Health!
 The information provided on this page is meant to ease your transition.
-If there is something you cannot find, feel free to contact our Office of Student Affairs.
+If you need assistance, please contact:

 Download the Texas A&M app for mobile access to your schedule, bus routes, maps, eCampus, and security information.